jamarier/rand-exam/README.md

 autotag: <bool (default True)>
 ```

 * **title** A title only for document the question.
-Maybe an example of
-  question or a small description.
+It is useful to use an
+  unique ID in this field.
+DEBUG message use title to identify the question.
   Optional
 * **scaffold** This is not a real question.
 Its a piece of text to add to
   an exam.
 Like title of exam, name of section, header.
 Useful, for instance to
   create he header and end of LaTeX document.
 The tags of this no-question have to be